RobertoRoos/sawIntuitiveResearchKitWiki/SUJ.md

 ```

 When using the ROS command line, make sure you take advantage of auto-completion (press "tab" key repeatedly).
 This will automatically fill the message type as well as an empty message.
 Then you can just copy/paste your `position` vector.

+If you want to use the SUJs simulation mode to emulate the dVRK controller with a real patient's cart, you will need to use the clinical mode (i.e. original da Vinci controller) to release the brakes and optionally lift the PSM3.